jgfranco17/algorithm-api/README.md

 ## 🔎 About <a name = "about"></a>

-This project is meant to showcase the concepts of API design and DevOps that I have learned so far.
-This project features CI/CD workflows and automations, unittesting, and containerization.
+This project is meant to showcase the concepts of Backend Development and DevOps that I have learned so far.
+This project features API routing and design, CI/CD workflows and automations, unittesting, and containerization.
 Git & Github were used as the VCS.
 I dub this as "Algorithms-as-a-Service".

 This program aims to create a Gin-based microservice that solves some classic programming problems.
 The Algorithm Microservice API provides a simple HTTP-based API to solve some of these problems.
 This microservice can be easily integrated into other applications or used for testing and learning purposes.